-This section of Table 7 reports on all CHC adult patients, 18 years and older, who have been diagnosed as hypertensive before June 30 of the measurement year and have been seen in the health center at least twice during the reporting year.
-(The diagnosis may have been made in a year prior to the measurement year.)
+This section of Table 7 reports on all HC adult patients, 18 to 85 years of age, who have been diagnosed as hypertensive before June 30 of the measurement year and have been seen in the health center for medical services at least twice during the reporting year.
+(The diagnosis may have first been made in a year prior to the measurement year.)

-PERFORMANCE MEASURE: Proportion of patients born on or before December 31,1990 with diagnosed hypertension (HTN) whose blood pressure (BP) was less than 140/90 (adequate control) at the time of the last reading.
+PERFORMANCE MEASURE: Proportion of patients born between January 1, 1924 and December 31,1991 with diagnosed hypertension (HTN) whose blood pressure (BP) was less than 140/90 (adequate control) at the time of the last reading.
+(Note: Many health centers use a different measure for their quality assurance process.
+This may well be appropriate, but for the purposes of UDS reporting, the 140/90 measure must be used.)

-- Numerator: Number of patients with last systolic blood pressure measurement <140 mm Hg and diastolic blood pressure < 90 mm Hg during the measurement year among those patients included in the denominator. - Denominator: All patients 18 years of age as of December 31 of the measurement year with diagnosis of hypertension (HTN), and have been seen at least twice during the reporting year, and have a diagnosis of hypertension before June 30 of the measurement year.
+- Numerator: Number of patients with last systolic blood pressure measurement <140 mm Hg and diastolic blood pressure < 90 mm Hg during the measurement year among those patients included in the denominator. - Denominator: All patients 18 to 85 years of age as of December 31 of the measurement year with a diagnosis of hypertension (HTN), who have been seen for medical services at least twice during the reporting year, and who had a diagnosis of hypertension before June 30 of the measurement year whose chart was reviewed.

-TOTAL PATIENTS AGED 18+ WITH HYPERTENSION, ROW 6
+TOTAL PATIENTS AGED 18 to 85 WITH HYPERTENSION, ROW 6

-Enter the total number of patients who meet all of the following criteria:
+Enter the total number of patients by race and Hispanic/Latino identity who meet all of the following criteria:

-- Were born on or before December 31,1990 and, - Have been seen at least twice during the reporting year and , - Have a diagnosis of hypertension (HTN) before June 30 of the measurement year as evidenced by an ICD-9 code of 401.xx.
+- Were born between January 1, 1924 and December 31, 1991 and, - Have been seen at least twice during the reporting year for medical services and , - Have been diagnosed with hypertension (HTN) before June 30 of the measurement year as evidenced by an ICD-9 code of 401.xx-405.xx.
 It does not matter if hypertension was treated or is currently being treated.
-The notation of hypertension may appear during or prior to the year 2008.
+The notation of hypertension may appear during or prior to the year 2009.
 Hypertension may also be identified by finding any of the following: